 And so finally, I just get struck by such a huge wave of panic that I fall over.
 And I cry until I’m like a storm cleared out.
 And when I’m cleared out, when I’m peaceful, I hear a rustling and I get up and I go search for that rustling.
 And as I search the grass is getting shorter and I come out to this open field.

 And there I see a being and he is like royalty, even though he has no crown.
-And he has like a simple filtered coat on and he has a sheepherder staff.
+And he has like a simple um felted coat on and he has a sheep herder staff.
 And I run to him wanting to ask and how can I get back to my African family?
-And in his presence, I feel no disturbance in his presence.
-I can’t even remember why I would ever be disturbed and his face begins to change.
+And in his presence, I feel no disturbance.
+In his presence I can’t even remember why I would ever be disturbed.
+And his face begins to change.

 And it’s thought that connects me to every living thing around me, even when the tunnel has a life force.
 And I know I’m going home to the great heart where I will be received and I trust all beings are received there.
 And I continue on towards the great heart and becoming softer.
 There’s, it’s even harder to discern, like what’s me and what’s everything else.

-And right then I hear singing and I recognize this seeing as my mum yeah.
-Ton her calling song.
-And when I look back towards this direction as the great heart, and when I look back to the source of the singing towards, you know, where I was in this lifetime, I can sense that she’s called on the ancestors in the land to make her songs so strong that it has reached through the veil as to where I am now and her calling song, her medicine song reminds me that I haven’t done my purpose.
+And right then I hear singing and I recognize this seeing as my mum Yetun her calling song.
+And when I look back towards this direction as the great heart, and when I look back to the source of the singing towards, you know, where I was in this lifetime, I can sense that she’s called on the ancestors in the land to make her songs so strong that it has reached through the veils to where I am now and her calling song, her medicine song reminds me that I haven’t done my purpose.

 And she sings to me like as if I’m a cathedral and she’s singing this blessing and she’s telling me it is going to be hard when you go back.
 And I want you to remember that you are from this source, no matter what happens to you, you are made of the great heart.
 You are a drop of that divine source.
 And so I go through the final veil and I returned back to my physical form and I returned back to pain.

-I returned back to them.
-My head has been shot by the bullet, graze my head and it’s my mum yet on holding them.
-Me that makes me feel like I can even stay here.
+I returned back to that my head has been shot the bullet grazed my head and it’s my mum Yetun holding me that makes me feel like I can even stay here.
 Cause I feel so fragile.
-Like the wind could blow through me and the others from the village of arrive and they’ve, they take, gather me up and they take me back to the village and put me in a, in one of the huts.
+Like the wind could blow through me and the others from the village arrive and they’ve, they take, gather me up and they take me back to the village and put me in a, in one of the huts.

 And they’re singing blessings to get the hatred from the bullet off my head.
 And they’re singing blessings and putting medicine on my chest to make me feel more solid again.
 And it’s several days that they’re taking care of me.
 And what happens next is that the soldiers come back and I’m inside a hut.